 However, an LLP will need to submit an annual declaration of solvency to state whether the LLP has the ability to satisfy its debts during the normal course of its business.
 This requirement is not applicable to the other forms of partnership.

-Private Limited Company – the Most Ideal Structure
+Private Limited Company – the Ideal Company Structure

 The main benefit of this is that the members of a company will not be held personally liable for the debts or losses of a company.